It’s a new year so perhaps we should discuss what to look for in the coming year and what to look for in kiosk hardware.

 The vendor should be able to provide detailed specs on such components as the credit card reader, monitor type, touchscreen, and so on.
 When issues arise or if things aren’t working quite right, it is crucial to have a detailed list of your hardware.

 Another important factor to look for is how easily can repairs be made?
 It is helpful if the components consist of off the shelf items that can be easily and quickly obtained.
 If a payment kiosk uses proprietary components, then you are facing either an expensive repair call or even having to ship the unit back to the manufacturer.
 Downtime is critical to your ability to generate income.

 Here are some hardware components you should consider when purchasing a payment kiosk:

-First, let’s look at the ViVOpay Kiosk IV from ID TECH.
+First, let’s look at Kiosk IV from ID TECH.
 It is a small, compact unit with NFC contactless solution capability.
 It has the latest specs for contactless and mobile wallet technologies.
 The device supports:

 The rugged Kiosk IV is ideal for all environments because it has a wide temperature range.

 SecureHead, as the name implies, is a secure MagStripe Read Head Module.
 The encrypting SecureHead uses ID TECH’s state-of-the-art TriMag III ASIC.
 This allows the read head to have its electronic component embedded in the read head itself.
 In addition to performing magnetic stripe data decoding, TriMag III has the capability to use a microprocessor to handle encryption and communications for multiple interfaces.
 Also, the SecureHead has a built-in encryption engine that supports TDES and AES encryption with DUKPT key management.